Former ‘RHOC’ Stars Criticized For Expensive Virtual Happy Hour

 “I think I’ll give my $200 to charity,” another replied.

-Judge responded late Tuesday night via her Instagram that she had lowered prices to $125 per person.
+Tamra responded late Tuesday night via her Instagram that she had lowered prices to $125 per person.

 View this post on Instagram